Weakly modular graphs and nonpositive curvature: Further notions

-{\it 2.
-Basis graphs of matroids and $\triangle$--matroids.} Basis graphs of matroids and even $\triangle$--matroids (see Subsection \ref{s:bamat}) constitute a subclass of meshed graphs.
+Basis graphs of matroids and even $\triangle$--matroids (see Subsection \ref{s:bamat}) constitute a subclass of meshed graphs.
 Basis graphs of matroids of rank $k$ on a set of size $n$ are isometric subgraphs of the Johnson graph $J(n,k)$ and basis graphs of even $\triangle$--matroids on a set of size $n$ are isometric subgraphs of the half-cube $\frac{1}{2}H_n$.
 Johnson graphs $J(n,k)$ are the basis graphs of uniform matroids of rank $k$, analogously the half-cubes $\frac{1}{2}H_n$ are the basis graphs of uniform even $\triangle$--matroids.

 We recall now the characterization of basis graphs of matroids and $\triangle$--matroids.
 For this purpose, we introduce the following {\it positioning} and {\it 2-interval conditions}: \begin{itemize} \item {\it Positioning condition} (PC): for each vertex $u$ and each square $v_1v_2v_3v_4$ of $G$ the equality $d(u,v_1)+d(u,v_3)=d(u,v_2)+d(u,v_4)$ holds. \item {\it 2-Interval condition} (IC$m$): each 2-interval $I(u,v)$ is an induced subgraph of the $m$--hyperoctahedron $K_{m\times 2}$. \end{itemize}